-Pope Francis’ visit to the United States has created considerable excitement, and reminds us how long it has been since the first Papal visit.
+Pope Francis’ visit to the United States in 2015 created considerable excitement, and reminded us how long it has been since the first Papal visit.
 While Pope Paul VI’s whirlwind trip in 1965 was the first time a pontiff set foot in the United States proper, he was not the first to traipse on American territory.
 Thanks to a bit of legal contortionism that honor goes to Pope Pius IX in 1849!
 You see, a nation’s warships are considered sovereign territory, and so to walk the decks of an American naval vessel is to tread on American “soil.”

-In 1848 Europe was in turmoil.
+In 1848, Europe was in turmoil.
 Revolutionaries in Germany, France, the Netherlands, Italy, and the Austro-Hungarian Empire fought to establish constitutional democracies and limit the powers of monarchs and the nobility.
-Worried that the uprisings would endanger American commercial interests in the region, the US Navy augmented the Mediterranean Squadron.
+Worried that the uprisings would endanger American commercial interests in the region, the U.S. Navy augmented the Mediterranean Squadron.
 Constitution sailed for the Mediterranean in December 1848 under the command of Captain John Gwinn.

-The squadron commander, Charles W. Morgan (who had served as a lieutenant in Constitution during the battles with HMS Guerriere and HMS Java in 1812), received orders to remain strictly neutral in the European conflicts.
+The squadron commander, Charles W. Morgan (who had served as a lieutenant on Constitution during the battles with HMS Guerriere and HMS Java in 1812), received orders to remain strictly neutral in the European conflicts.
 The squadron would assist Americans in distress, but it would do nothing to aid the warring factions in their bid for power.

 Constitution made a quick passage across the Atlantic and anchored off Tripoli on January 19, 1849, where Consul Daniel McCauley and his entourage came on board for transport to Alexandria, Egypt.
-After discharging the consul, the ship made her way back to the west coast of Italy, and spent the next five months shifting her anchorage between La Spezia, the new US naval repair depot, Leghorn (Livorno), and Naples.
+After discharging the consul, the ship made her way back to the west coast of Italy, and spent the next five months shifting her anchorage between La Spezia, the new U.S. naval repair depot, Leghorn (Livorno), and Naples.

 On August 2, 1849, Captain Gwinn anchored the ship in the broad bay before Gaeta, a town just north of Naples.
 His professed reason for the visit was to call upon Pope Pius IX.
 In November of the previous year, the Minister of Justice of the Papal States had been assassinated.
 The next day, the people of Rome took to the streets demanding a variety of social reforms, democratic government, and an immediate declaration of war against the Austrian Empire (which at that point occupied much of Italy).
 The following week, Pope Pius slipped out of Rome disguised as a country priest and took up residence at Gaeta, where Ferdinand, King of the Two Sicilies, had a powerful stronghold.
 Secure from the reaches of the democratic revolutionaries, the Pope set about to win back the Papal States, going so far as to issue threats of excommunication to those engaged in liberal political actions.

-Constitution and her crew sailed into the middle of this political maelstrom and, according to the log book, at 11:15 on August 2, “His Holiness Pope Pius IX and His Majesty Ferdinand 2d King of the two Sicilies visited the ship – manned the yards and saluted each with 21 guns on their arrival on board and also on their departure from the ship – The vessels of war in the harbor saluting on both occasions.”
+Constitution and her crew sailed into the middle of this political maelstrom and, according to the log book, at 11:15 on August 2, “His Holiness Pope Pius IX and His Majesty Ferdinand 2d King of the two Sicilies visited the ship – manned the yards and saluted each with 21 guns on their arrival on board and also on their departure from the ship – The vessels of war in the harbor saluting on both occasions.”1

 While no doubt the Catholics in the crew derived spiritual satisfaction from the visit, Commodore Morgan derived no satisfaction whatsoever.
-In an agitated letter to the Navy Department he explained that he had explicitly ordered Gwinn to proceed to Messina, but,
+In an agitated letter to the Navy Department he explained that he had explicitly ordered Gwinn to proceed to Messina, but:

-Since my departure from Naples, I have learnt, to my deep surprise, and regret, that he did not go to Messina, as I ordered, but that he went to Gaeta, where he received on board, and entertained, the Pope, with his attending Cardinals, and the King of Naples &c &c.
+“Since my departure from Naples, I have learnt, to my deep surprise, and regret, that he did not go to Messina, as I ordered, but that he went to Gaeta, where he received on board, and entertained, the Pope, with his attending Cardinals, and the King of Naples &c &c.
 The Department will readily perceive that when the peculiar position of the Pope, at that time, is considered, this act of Captain Gwinn places the United States in an attitude which, if I understand the views of the Executive, and the general policies of my country, correctly, is, to say the least, extremely embarrassing and painful.
 Upon meeting him, I shall certainly require explanations of his conduct, which I sincerely trust may be satisfactory.
-My personal relations with him have always been most friendly, but I conceive that I should fail in my duty, if I passed over, unnoticed, conduct so very imprudent, and entirely subversive of discipline.
+My personal relations with him have always been most friendly, but I conceive that I should fail in my duty, if I passed over, unnoticed, conduct so very imprudent, and entirely subversive of discipline.”

 What Morgan didn’t know, as he sat writing on September 4 in his cabin on board the frigate Mississippi, was that Captain Gwinn had just died of chronic gastritis in a hotel in Palermo, Sicily.
 His actions were duly censured, but by then he was far beyond the reach of an earthly court martial.